sede-open/Core2Relperm/README.md

 - [ ] Add more examples from previous papers
     - [ ] steady-state experiments
     - [ ] matching real data
+    - [ ] add SS and USS examples with synthetic data
 - [ ] Include centrifuge data in the match
+    - [ ] add a centrifuge solver
+    - [ ] make an inverse match for the centrifuge
+    - [ ] make an integrated match with SS, USS and centrifuge together

 <!--
 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).